What is accreditation?

 SAIS: IN THE WORLD

-The SAIS model of accreditation has been developed and is practiced throughout the southeastern United States and several countries and principalities located in Latin America and the Caribbean.
+The SAIS model of accreditation is practiced throughout the southeastern United States and several countries and principalities located in Latin America and the Caribbean.
 SAIS has been engaged with school quality through accreditation in one form or another for more than a century.
-The roots of SAIS can be traced to the original creation of the Southern Association of Colleges and Schools (SACS) whose founding members included college Presidents and Headmasters from southern independent schools.
+The roots of SAIS can be traced to the original creation of the Southern Association of Colleges and Schools (SACS) whose founding members included college presidents and heads from Southern independent schools.
 In 1903, the Mid-South Association of Independent Schools (MAIS) was formed in order to give southern schools an opportunity to engage with each other through networking, professional development, and some interscholastic activities.
-In 1953, the Southern Association of Independent Schools (SAIS) was formed by and for southern Headmasters so that they could have a coordinated voice in the expanding world of school accountability through accreditation.
+In 1953, the Southern Association of Independent Schools (SAIS) was formed by and for Southern heads so that they could have a coordinated voice in the expanding world of school accountability through accreditation.
 The Mid-South Association and the Southern Association merged in 1986 and retained the SAIS name.

 SAIS accreditation was first offered in 2002 and has seen several revisions of indicators and practice as we have continued to refine the process.
-Within two years, in 2004, SAIS partnered with The Southern Association of Colleges and Schools (SACS) in the creation of the SAIS-SACS Accreditation process, which spoke to the needs of both of the organizations, and more importantly, to the needs of independent schools across the traditional southeastern region.
+In 2004, SAIS partnered with The Southern Association of Colleges and Schools (SACS) in the creation of the SAIS-SACS Accreditation process, which spoke to the needs of both of the organizations, and more importantly, to the needs of independent schools across the traditional southeastern region.

 SAIS partners with different national and international agencies to accredit or co-accredit schools.
 These agencies include: AdvancED/SACS, the Middle States Association of Colleges and Schools (MSA), the Western Association of Schools and Colleges (WASC), the American Montessori Society (AMS), the Association of Waldorf Schools of North America (AWSNA), the Association of Christian Schools International (ASCI), Christian Schools International (CSI), and several state based organizations.